bmwcarit/Emma/doc/readme.md

     * `<VAS_NAME>` is a string
     * `<MONOLITH_NAME>` is a string containing a unique name
 * The **mapfiles** object must be present in the file with at least one entry:
-    * Each entry describes a SW unit of the configId (eg. a bootloader or application if an MCU is used or a process if an OS, like Linux is used):
+    * Each entry describes a SW unit of the `configID` (eg. a bootloader or application if an MCU is used or a process if an OS, like Linux is used):
         * The **regex** defines one ore more regex pattern to find the mapfile that contains the data for this SW unit:
             * It is possible to give more than one regex patterns in case of non-uniform mapfile names
             * If more than one map file will be found for the SW unit, a warning will be thrown